 Why study this course?

-This four-year course includes a foundation year (Year 0), providing an alternative route into higher education if you don't have the traditional qualifications or can't meet the entry requirements for an undergraduate business degree.
+The Business Management (Extended Degree) course includes a foundation year (Year 0).
+This provides you with an alternative route into higher education if you don't have the traditional qualifications or can't meet the entry requirements for an undergraduate business degree.
 You will engage with business issues in a stimulating environment, boost your confidence and acquire crucial academic skills.

 You are assessed in a variety of ways including group work, coursework, presentations and portfolios.